chris-yanx/cse15l-lab-reports/lab5.md

 ## Part 2 – Reflection

-Debugging command lines is really helpful.
-Before I have to change my code to print out all the values to observe their changes to find the bug.
-It is good to know that by using the debugging tool, I can stop my code at any point to chech if the behavior is correct.
+Debugging command lines are really helpful.
+Before I knew this, I have to change my code to print out all the values to observe their changes to find the bug.
+It is good to know that by using the debugging tool, I can stop my code at any point to check if the behavior is correct.
+Vim is also a cool tool to edit files, it is convenient to use when I only want to make a few changes on my file, so I don't need to wait to load my JAVA IDE.